Fabianexe/SlaPPy/docs/ReadMe.md

 ![Base based mode](https://raw.githubusercontent.com/Fabianexe/SlaPPy/master/pictures/base_based.png "Base based")

 In both modes, red vertical lines mark the positions where a certain base was called.
 The most likely base is written above the red line.
-Squiggle and sequence are shown from 3' to 5' end.
+Squiggle and sequence are shown from 5' to 3' end.

 In both modes you can zoom in and get a closer look at certain areas by choosing the desired area manual.
 You can also, when Stack Traces is activated, display how likely it is to call which Base at which time.
 This shows the size of the area in the corresponding color, which can be seen in the legend on the right.

-It is also possible by double clicking on a certain nucleotide in the legend to show a single trace.
+It is also possible by double clicking on a certain nucleotide in the legend to show single traces.

 ![single_trace](https://raw.githubusercontent.com/Fabianexe/SlaPPy/master/pictures/single_trace.png "single trace")